academia-de-codigo/prompt-view/README.md

 ```

-Displaying a menu with a couple of options is acheived by using a different type of input scanner instance:
+Displaying a menu with a couple of options is achieved by using a different type of input scanner instance:

 ```java
 // Define some options for the menu